 Your safety and enjoyment is our priority and weather plays a very important role in that.
 We use several forecasts to predict likely sea conditions and to therefore decide if we can proceed with a trip.
 If we decide that a trip cannot go ahead, we will communicate this with you ASAP offering you several options including rebooking or refunds.

 Windfinder – we use this to check a few days ahead and keep an eye on wave height, wind direction and wind speed.
 Additionally, the direction of the waves is important to us.
 We ideally want wave heights of less than 1.5 metres, this being impacted by different wind directions and speeds.

-CEFAS WaveNet – we use the data from the Lowestoft WaveRider to see a better prediction of wave heights over the next few days.
+CEFAS WaveNet – we use the data from the Lowestoft WaveRider Buoy to see a better prediction of wave heights over the next few days.
 We ideally want wave heights of less than 1.5 metres.

 National Tidal and Sea Level Facility – this is a great site to see how actual tides compare to predicted tides (wind direction, wind speed, air pressure etc all have a big impact)